The Eternalist: Eternal Magic in 2018 (Vintage Edition)

 3 Gurmag Angler

-Dredge comes in different variations often as well, sometimes main-decking cards like Leyline of the Void to catch opposing dredge mirror matches, in addition to main-decking cards like Force of Will and Mental Misstep to stop graveyard hate.
+Dredge comes in different variations often as well, sometimes main-decking cards like Leyline of the Void to catch opposing Dredge mirror matches, in addition to main-decking cards like Force of Will and Mental Misstep to stop graveyard hate.

 However, with the release of Hour of Devastation dredge players were gifted with a new toy: Hollow One.
-Having access to this card and Gurmag Angler, dredge can now simply go around the graveyard hate and just cast a bunch of 4/4's for a beat-down plan.
-I've been lucky enough to have actually played the dredge Magical Christmas Land opening hand at least once on Magic Online, where I played a Turn 1 Bazaar into an entire playset of Hollow One.
+Having access to this card and Gurmag Angler, Dredge can now simply go around the graveyard hate and just cast a bunch of 4/4's for a beat-down plan.
+I've been lucky enough to have actually played the Dredge Magical Christmas Land opening hand at least once on Magic Online, where I played a Turn 1 Bazaar into an entire playset of Hollow One.

 One superb dredge player to note is Sullivan Brophy, a long time dredge player in multiple formats.

 Dredge is also the cheapest of the Vintage builds online, often only costing about 200 tickets to pick up.
-I myself play dredge on Magic Online, except I play a version that utilizes pieces of power and Sun Titan (referred to as Sunny dredge).
+I myself play Dredge on Magic Online, except I play a version that utilizes pieces of power and Sun Titan (referred to as Sunny dredge).
 This version came to my attention after it won Eternal Extravaganza this past year in the hands of Ryan Glackin.

 Vault Key Combo / Tinker